 The "Lifetime Fluid" Myth Debunked

-Many German manufacturers claim "lifetime" or "filled for life" transmission and differential fluids.
+Many British manufacturers claim "lifetime" or "filled for life" transmission and differential fluids.
 Independent engineering analysis and real-world failure data prove this claim is dangerously misleading.
 Fluid degrades from heat, contamination, and mechanical wear—leading to expensive component failure if not serviced.

-BMW (ZF 8-Speed): Service every 50,000-60,000 miles
+Jaguar (ZF 8-Speed): Service every 50,000-60,000 miles

-Audi/VW (DSG/S-Tronic): Service every 40,000 miles
+Aston Martin: Service every 40,000-50,000 miles

-Mercedes (7G-Tronic): Service every 40,000 miles
+Rolls-Royce & Bentley: Service every 40,000 miles

 Neglecting this service leads to bearing failure, gear damage, and complete differential replacement costs exceeding $3,000-$5,000.